idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is it Worth it To Fight a Traffic Ticket in Idaho?

 In contesting a traffic ticket, the defense may negotiate a plea bargain with the prosecutor and get reduced charges, and if all else fails, the defendant may appeal the court’s decision within 42 days of a conviction.
 However, contesting a traffic ticket may prove far more expensive than the apparent alternative.
-This is because the defendant will be required to cover all the associated costs, including legal and court-related, associated with these actions.
-If the defendant is found guilty, offenders may incur even higher penalties.
+This is because the defendant is usually expected to cover the associated costs, including legal and court-related, associated with these actions.
+If the defendant is found guilty, they may incur even higher penalties.
 As such, defendants are advised to consult with an experienced Idaho traffic ticket attorney and weigh all available options before proceeding with a court case.

 Ways to Fight a Traffic Ticket in Idaho

 Traffic tickets are usually issued for an infraction or misdemeanor in Idaho.
 How a ticket is fought depends on the type of ticket.
 For traffic infractions, ticketed persons may contest a ticket by entering a not-guilty plea on or before the date stated on the ticket at the court clerk’s office.
 Some courts allow this plea to be sent in by mail, fax, or email.
-Whatever the case, the defendant will be furnished with a court date for a pretrial conference.
+Whatever the case, the defendant may be furnished with a court date for a pretrial conference.
 The reason for this conference is to determine if a resolution can be met without a court trial.
-In infraction cases, defendants may hire legal representation or represent themselves, as the court does not appoint counsel for defendants in these cases, whether or not they are indigent, because the severest punishment is a fine.
+In infraction cases, defendants may hire legal representation or represent themselves, as the court does not appoint counsel for defendants in these cases, whether or not they are indigent.
+This may be because the most severe punishment applicable to these offenses is a fine.

 Cases that cannot be resolved during the pretrial conference may proceed to trial.
-There is no right to a jury trial in an infraction case.
+There is no right to a jury trial for infraction cases.
 Defendants who are found guilty are subject to fixed fines and costs established in the Idaho Supreme Court’s Infraction Penalty Schedule, as well as point assessments by the Idaho Transportation Department (ITD).
 Under § 18–113A, fine penalties for infractions cannot be reduced, increased, or suspended, and cannot exceed $300.
-If found not guilty, the case is dismissed.
-Persons who fail to appear will have a default judgment entered against them.
-Failure to pay the required fine results in 90-day license suspensions by the Idaho Department of Transportation (DOT).
-Suspended licenses can only be reinstated upon complete payment of the fine penalty and the DOT’s reinstatement fee.
+If the defendant is found not guilty, the case is dismissed.
+Persons who fail to appear may have a default judgment entered against them.
+Failure to pay the required fine typically results in 90-day license suspensions by the Idaho Department of Transportation (DOT).
+Suspended licenses can be reinstated upon complete payment of the fine penalty and the DOT’s reinstatement fee.

 How to Fight a Traffic Ticket Without Going to Court